History Files

 Heraclius / Herakleios

-Replaced Usurper.
-Son of Exarch Heraclius Crispus of Africa.
+Replaced a 'Non-Dynastic'.
+Son of Exarch Heraclius of Africa.

 As part of the Byzantine-Sassanid War of 602-628, the Battle of Antioch of 613 sees Emperor Heraclius defeated.
 The forces of Khusro II consolidate their recent gains and make further advances, entering Palestine.
 Caesarea Maritima is taken in 614, with Jerusalem falling soon after.
 But then a Christian revolt sees the city briefly changing hands before the Sassanids re-establish control.

 Sassanid policy has changed by 617, from switching from Jewish support to Christian support.
 Internal pressure from Christian communities may be responsible.
 Between 622-627 the military situation changes.
-Heraclius gains the upper hand, driving the Sassanids back into Mesopotamia.
-An internal revolt in 628 replaces Khusro II and ends the war, allowing Heraclius to enter Jerusalem in 630.
+Heraclius gains the upper hand, driving the Sassanids back into Mesopotamia until the war comes to an end.

 619 - 620